-COI Review and Management at Brown University
+COI Review, Management and Prohibited Conflicts at Brown University

 disclosure of the financial interest in publications/presentations;